Before You Go: National Park Changes To Be Aware Of in 2022

 Some national parks require reservations only for certain campgrounds, while others can be expected to follow Grand Teton's example and require reservations for all sites.
 Plan ahead of time, and check if your preferred campground requires NPS reservations before you head out.

-Visitors to Michigan's Pictured Rocks National Lakeshore never previously had to pay an entry fee, but that's changing in 2022.
-And, per person, overnight backcountry fees for Grand Canyon National Park are going up from $8 to $12 (in addition to a $10 backcountry permit) from July 1st, 2022.
-Rocky Mountain National Park's single-vehicle entry fees will go up by $5 in late May, rising from $25 to $30, while Rocky Mountain's overnight winter camping fees will go up from $20 to $30 in October.
+Visitors to Michigan's Pictured Rocks National Lakeshore never previously had to pay an entry fee, but that changed in 2022.
+And, per person, overnight backcountry fees for Grand Canyon National Park went up from $8 to $12 (in addition to a $10 backcountry permit) in 2022.
+Rocky Mountain National Park's single-vehicle entry fees went up by $5 in May 2022, rising from $25 to $30 for a single-day pass, while Rocky Mountain's overnight winter camping fees went up from $20 to $30 in October 2022.

 If visiting a park introducing timed-entry permits, these also often come with fees; for example, timed-entry permits are "free" at most or all parks, but all actually come with an unavoidable $2 online service charge.
-Meanwhile, Acadia National Park in Maine is introducing timed-entry permits for the Cadillac Summit Road at $6 per vehicle.
+Meanwhile, in 2022, Acadia National Park in Maine introduced timed-entry permits for the Cadillac Summit Road at $6 per vehicle.

 Be Mindful of Nature-Preserving Measures

-Due to concerns about the effects of climate change, along with exponentially-increased use of national parks by the public in the past year, many national parks are taking increased measures or continuing policies to preserve their environments.
+Due to concerns about the effects of climate change, along with the increasing public use of national parks in the past several years, many national parks are taking increased measures or continuing policies to preserve their environments.
 You can consider the aforementioned timed-entry permits and fee increases as part of these measures, but there are other things national parks are doing as well.

 More trails will likely have signs warning hikers away from venturing off-trail to protect flora and fauna.
 Some campgrounds might be closed for renovations, while especially in the West, prescribed fires (a.k.a. controlled burns) in places where forest or wildfires are common in summer.
 It's all a part of ensuring these parks' natural resources will still be around for future generations to enjoy.

-Visit National Parks in 2022 With Cruise America
+Visit National Parks in 2023 with Cruise America

 RV Destinations